bolwerk-b/Final-Project/README.md

 Used to correlate contries to their region/continent.

-### Communications
-All communications for this project were done via Slack and Zoom.

 ### Database
 We created a local database application to store our data utilizing pgAdmin, SQL, and Python.